 Rolling around in my head is my thankfulness for freedom itself.
 Why is it when something is taken away that we truly feel it’s value and loss?

-I take much for granted, and in truth, I believe a lot of us do, if we are honest with ourselves, and self reflect.
+I take much for granted, and in truth, I believe a lot of us do, if we are honest with ourselves.

 Just as we remember the one insult hurled in our general direction, rather than focus on the generous blessing of having another compliment, or give us praise.